 The They Live Best Non-Martial Arts Fight Award:

-The Cast of Nazis from Raiders Of The Lost Ark Award (For worst performance of (an) actor(s) in scenes with special effects):
+The Cast of Nazis from Raiders of the Lost Ark Award (For worst performance of (an) actor(s) in scenes with special effects):

 The Talking Pig Award (For the two movies most alike released in the same year):

-- Oblivion and Elysium
+- Lucy and Transcendence

 The Mulholland Falls Award (For movie that failed most miserably at being as shocking as it hoped to be):